SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Generic Subscripts
 ------------------

-Subscripts can be generic
+Subscripts can be generic,
-and they can include generic ``where`` clauses, using the same approach described above for functions and types.
+and they can include generic ``where`` clauses.
-You write the placeholder type name inside angle brackets for subscripts after ``subscript``, and you write a generic ``where`` clause right before the opening curly brace of the subscript's body.
+You write the placeholder type name inside angle brackets after ``subscript``, and you write a generic ``where`` clause right before the opening curly brace of the subscript's body.
 For example: